Georgia Nursing Schools & Licensure

 Emory University (on-campus & hybrid)

 Emory University’s Nell Hodgson Woodruff School of Nursing offers an array of BSN programs for students of all backgrounds and experience levels.
-The school is ranked fourth on U.S. News & World Report’s list of best undergraduate nursing programs and offers traditional BSN transfer and pre-licensure BSN options.
-These BSN programs lead to registration as a nurse in the United States (RN).
+The school is ranked number one on the U.S. News & World Report’s 2025 list of best undergraduate nursing programs, and offers traditional BSN transfer and pre-licensure BSN options.

 In addition to the BSN pre-licensure program, the school provides distance-based BSN programs with entry-to-practice master’s in nursing and doctoral degree options.
 For example, the Distance-Accelerated Bachelor of Science in Nursing (DABSN) program enables distant learners holding a bachelor’s degree to attain their BSN credentials within 12 months (three semesters).
 Finally, those pursuing higher education beyond the BSN level can utilize the university’s available MSN, DNP, or PhD programs.